Thursday, July 30, 2009

 *

 below: photo of the Canada House, which was taken over by the sisters to become Niagara's Loretto Academy.
 The convent sold some of their land on the east side (facing the Falls) to the Canada Southern (later Michigan Central) railroad in 1861, using the money received to fund the construction of a new building.
-By 1880 this portion, the North Wing, was built.
+By 1880 this portion (which became the North Wing) was built.
 The North Wing (seen earlier above) survived the fire of Jan.
 1938.
 (Date of below photo not known, from Francis J. Petrie collection.)
-I'm still unable to ascertain where exactly on the Loretto lands the Canada House stood, or when it was demolished.
-Note the railroad tracks running along at the bottom, in front of the fence, which indicate that the face of the Canada House as seen below (at the right) must have faced east, overlooking the Falls, with the old Erie and Ontario / Canada Southern tracks running in front of it; and that could be the original Portage Rd. as it had been before the railroad widening eliminated the road (...which Harry Oakes later rebuilt in the 1930's) seen at the bottom.
+I'm still unable to ascertain where exactly on the Loretto lands the Canada House stood, and, when it was demolished.
+Note that there are tracks seen running along at the bottom, in front of the fence, which could either be railroad or streetcar tracks.
+If these are railroad tracks, this would indicate that the front door of the Canada House (as seen below, at the right) could have faced east, overlooking the Falls, with the old Erie and Ontario / Canada Southern railway tracks running in front of it; and, that the road seen by the tracks could be the original Portage Rd. as it had been before the railroad widening eliminated the road (...which Harry Oakes had later rebuilt in the 1930's as a Depression-era make-work project).

 above: Jun.3, 2009 - a notice, announcing a June 8, 2009 rezoning meeting, sits by the Stanley Ave. stone gate on the west side of the Loretto Academy.